introlab/rtabmap/index.md

     * SIFT patent: http://www.cs.ubc.ca/~lowe/keypoints/

 ## Privacy Policy
 [RTAB-Map Tango](https://play.google.com/store/apps/details?id=com.introlab.rtabmap&hl=en) app on Google Play Store requires access to camera to record images that will be used for creating the map.
 When saving, a database containing these images is created.
 That database is saved locally on the device (on the sd-card under RTAB-Map folder).
+While location permission is required to install RTAB-Map Tango, the GPS coordinates are not saved by default, the option "Settings->Mapping...->Save GPS" should be enabled first.
 RTAB-Map requires read/write access to RTAB-Map folder only, to save, export and open maps.
 RTAB-Map doesn't access any other information outside the RTAB-Map folder.
 RTAB-Map doesn't share information over Internet unless the user explicitly exports a map to Sketchfab, for which RTAB-Map needs the network.
 If so, the user will be asked for authorization ([oauth2](https://oauth.net/)) by Sketchfab (see their Privacy Policy [here](https://sketchfab.com/privacy)).

 This website uses Google Analytics.
 See their Privacy Policy [here](https://support.google.com/analytics/answer/6004245?hl=en).